acerslee/BackEndMiniChallenge/README.md

 # BackEndMiniChallenge

 Use this repo to pracite writing RESTful routes.
 Simulate client interactions using Postman <a href="https://www.postman.com/downloads/">Postman</a>.
-The goal is make all of tests pass.
+The goal is make all of tests pass and practice <a href="http://expressjs.com/en/guide/error-handling.html">error handling</a> in an express server.

 ### Installation